Tens of thousands at Burning Man told to conserve water and food after heavy rains leave attendees stranded in Nevada desert | KRDO

 (CNN) — Tens of thousands of people attending the Burning Man festival in the Nevada desert are being told to conserve food, water and fuel as they shelter in place in the Black Rock Desert after a heavy rainstorm pummeled the area, festival organizers said.

-Attendees at the annual festival were surrounded by thick, ankle-deep mud and organizers halted vehicles from traveling in or out of the area after heavy rains started saturating the area starting Friday evening.
+Attendees saw their campsites transformed by thick, ankle-deep mud and organizers halted vehicles from traveling in or out of the festival after heavy rains started saturating the area Friday evening.
+Some festival-goers hiked miles to reach main roads while others hoped storms forecasted to hit the area overnight wouldn’t worsen conditions.

 Hannah Burhorn, a first-time attendee at the festival, told CNN in a phone interview Saturday the desert sand has turned into thick clay and puddles and mud are everywhere.
 People are wrapping trash bags and Ziploc bags around their shoes to avoid getting stuck, while others are walking around barefoot.